rssenar/csvparse/README.md

 ### Usage:

-Behaviour is dicatated by the struct tags
+Behaviour is dicatated through the struct tags

 ```
 type struct {